-- 1. Financial aid applicants must complete the FAFSA at studentaid.gov.
-If they haven't already, students, and parents of dependent students must request a FSA ID as the first step in completing the FAFSA online.
-When accessing the FAFSA website, students who do not have a FSA ID are directed to apply for one.
-The FSA ID allows students and parents to electronically sign the FAFSA, which significantly reduces federal processing time.
-The data required on the FAFSA is based on the previous year's tax information (i.e. 2022 for the 2024-2025 FAFSA). - 2.
-Upon receipt of students' FAFSA data, Wilmington University will send an emailto students indicating what additional documents are needed to complete their application for aid.
-Students should check outstanding requirements through the myWilmU Portal and their student email account regularly, and submit/complete requirements in a timely manner via mail, fax, email or in person.
-If the student submits the FAFSA and has not received confirmation from the University within 7 business days, they should check their FAFSA online and make sure they have included Wilmington University's school code (007948) on the FAFSA before contacting the University's Financial Aid Office.
-The U.S. Department of Education will make the FAFSA application on December 1 for the 2024-2025 aid year. .
-They are available until June 30 of the year FOLLOWING that aid year (covering a total of 19 months), so there are usually two FAFSA applications available at the same time.
-Wilmington University's aid year starts with fall of the current calendar year and ends with summer of the following calendar year, so be sure to verify that you are completing the correct year FAFSA for when you plan to attend.
+- Financial aid applicants must complete the FAFSA at studentaid.gov.
+If they haven't already, students, and parents of dependent students must request an FSA ID as the first step in completing the FAFSA online.
+When accessing the FAFSA website, students who do not have an FSA ID are directed to apply for one.
+The FSA ID allows students and their contributors to electronically sign the FAFSA, which significantly reduces federal processing time.
+The data required on the FAFSA is based on the previous year's tax information (i.e. 2022 for the 2024-2025 FAFSA). - Upon receipt of students' FAFSA data, Wilmington University will send an email to students indicating what additional documents are needed to complete their application for aid.
+Students should check outstanding requirements through the myWilmU Portal and their student email account regularly and submit/complete requirements in a timely manner via mail, fax, email or in person.
+If the student submits the FAFSA and has not received confirmation from the University within 7 business days, they should check their FAFSA online and make sure they have included Wilmington University's school code (007948) on the FAFSA before contacting the University's Student Engagement Center.
+The U.S. Department of Education will make the FAFSA application on October 1, 2024, for the 2025-2026 aid year.
+FAFSA applications are available until June 30 of the year FOLLOWING that aid year (covering a total of 19 months), so there are usually two FAFSA applications available at the same time.

+Wilmington University's aid year starts with fall of the current calendar year and ends with summer of the following calendar year (i.e. Fall 2025 - Summer 2026), so be sure to verify that you are completing the correct year FAFSA for when you plan to attend.